newsnowlabs/dockside/docs/roadmap.md

 - Break out Application Server into standalone FastCGI process to facilitate:
   - reimplement static error pages (for stopped devtainers, and devtainers with stopped services) within the client
-  - (re)implementing API in separate Go or Node.js process
+- Reimplement all remaining Docker CLI calls with API calls (and remove docker packages from main production build)

+### IDE customisation and support

+- Build in `ssh-agent` for use with images where none is provided
+- Support for other IDEs e.g. VS Code and Cloud9
-- Add config and profile options to enable/disable user creation, sudo configuration, and ssh-agent auto-launch
+- Add config and profile options to enable/disable in-devtainer user creation, sudo configuration, and ssh-agent auto-launch

-- Build in ssh-agent for use with images where none is provided
+### Launch customisation

+- A 'fork'/'clone' button, that launches a devtainer using the same disk image as the selected devtainer
+- A 'launch again' button, that launches a devtainer using the same profile and settings as the selected devtainer
+- Support for launching a devtainer directly from a git repo using `.devcontainer.json`
+- Integrated SSH key management and agent, allowing devtainers to git pull/git checkout specified branches when they launch
+- Custom hooks/variables to allow devtainer launch URLs to be crafted that pull/checkout/build specific branches of a repo (depends on integrated SSH agent)

 ### Other

-- Custom hooks/variables to allow users to craft devtainer launch URLs that check out and build your app for specific repo branches
+- Implement per-user quotas for devtainers memory, disk and CPU resources
+- Support for Podman

+### Scalability

 - Docker Swarm and/or Kubernetes support to allow devtainers to be distributed across a cluster
-- Per-user quotas for devtainers, and for memory and disk resources

 ## v2.0.0